R35007/create-app-vscode-extension/README.md

 - Example 4:
   - We can also use conditional logic to generate the command from commandTemplate
   - Set commandTemplate as `ng new ${fields.appId} ${!fields.routing ? '--default-route' : fields.routing} --defaults`,
-  - from the above commandTemplate, If the value of routing is empty the we set a default command as `--default-route`
+  - from the above commandTemplate, If the value of routing is empty the we set a default command as `--default-route`.

+> Note: Adding semicolon `;` will add a newline after the semicolon.